tmcgann/til/javascript/trivial-functions-and-debugging-async-stack-traces.md

 That's it.
 All that does is add another place in the stack trace where a function is called from Module A (i.e. your module) so that when Module C's (i.e. a third party lib or separate file) function fails, you know what file to look in for potential problems.

-Is it uglier?
-Yes.
+_Is it uglier?_ Yes.

-Is it less succinct?
-Yes.
+_Is it less succinct?_ Yes.

-Does it feel redundant?
-Yes.
+_Does it feel redundant?_ Yes.

-Will it affect performance *gasp*?
+_Will it affect performance *gasp*?
 Maybe.
-Will that matter?
-Do I dare say...probably not?
+Will that matter?_ Do I dare say...probably not?
 Depends on your scenario.

-Has this helped me have async stack traces that are oodles more helpful?
-Yes, yes, a thousand times yes!
+_Has this helped me have async stack traces that are oodles more helpful?_ Yes, yes, a thousand times yes!

-Are there significant problems or gotchas with this?
-Not that I know of.
+_Are there significant problems or gotchas with this?_ Not that I know of.

-Can it be improved further?
-Perhaps.
-If you don't like anonymous functions, you could used a named function declaration (e.g. function doFilterAndSortItems() {...}).
+_Can it be improved further?_ Perhaps.
+If you don't like anonymous functions and/or find them hard to read, you could use a named function declaration (e.g. `function doFilterAndSortItems(response) {...}`).

-Are there other ways to avoid this problem of "hard to read stack traces"?
-Probably are.
-In fact there may be something else I'm missing that might help and be a better solution!
+_Are there other ways to avoid this problem of "hard to read stack traces"?_ Probably.
+In fact there may be something else I'm missing that might help AND be a better solution!
 Let me know in the comments *pretty* please!